 The Planning Scheme for Belyando Shire contains two overlay maps that have the potential to affect the development of the subject site.
 These maps include the 'Land Characteristics Map' and the 'Good Quality Agricultural Land Map'.
-As illustrated in Figures 16 and 17 below, the site is not contained within a specific designation of the Land Characteristics Map but is identified as being within Class C1 of the Good Quality Agricultural Land Map.
+As illustrated in Figures 15 and 16 below, the site is not contained within any specific designation of either of these overlay maps.

-Figure 16: Extract from Land Characteristics Map
+Figure 15: Extract from Land Characteristics Map

-Figure 17: Extract from Good Quality Agricultural Land Map
+Figure 16: Extract from Good Quality Agricultural Land Map